pajuhaan/LunarLander/readme.md

-# MY LunarLander: An OpenAI Gymnasium and PyTorch-based project
+# MY LunarLander: An OpenAI Gymnasium and PyTorch-based project [Update 2023]

 MY LunarLander is a simplified Python project that teaches how to use OpenAI's Gymnasium and PyTorch to train a reinforcement learning agent to land a lunar module.
 This project uses a QNetwork to model the agent's learning process